gcloud tool of the Cloud SDK to

 Start from Building a Python 3.7 App and complete all the steps leading up to this one.

-If you already have a GCP project, you can continue by downloading a copy of the web service:
+If you already have a Google Cloud project, you can continue by downloading a copy of the web service:

 Download the sample application repository using Git:

 Alternatively, you can download the sample as a zip file and then extract it.